Asoriba: History

-Graduates of the Meltwater Entrepreneurial School of Technology in Accra in 2014, Patrick Ohemeng Tutu, Jesse Johnson, Nana Agyemang-Prempeh, and Savior Dzage have the idea of an application to connect churches and worshipers.
+Graduates of the Meltwater Entrepreneurial School of Technology in Accra in 2014, Patrick Ohemeng Tutu, Jesse Johnson, Nana Agyemang-Prempeh, and Savior Dzage had the idea of an application to connect churches and worshipers.
 In 2015, they founded Asoriba.
 The name of the company means "child of the Church" in Twi.
 In April 2016, it is one of the top 10 companies selected from 450 companies worldwide by Techstars for a 3-month startup accelerator program.
 In June 2016, it has 395 partner churches in Ghana, Kenya, South Africa, Nigeria and the United States, as well as 30,000 registered followers.
-In October 2016, Asoriba becomes partner of the Nigerian Interswitch, to allow donations via mobile money transfer.
+In October 2016, Asoriba became a partner of the Nigerian Interswitch, to allow donations via mobile money transfer.
 In 2017, it has 1,100 partner churches in Ghana, Kenya, South Africa, Nigeria and the United States, as well as 69,000 registered followers.

 Mobile app

-For the worshipers, the application allows to access the account of their churches, and receive text messages, audios or videos, view the agenda and make donations.
+For the worshipers, the application allows access to the account of their churches, and receive text messages, audios or videos, view the agenda and make donations.